AntoninU2/Documentation/OpcUa/OpcUaCli_Connect.md

 ## Overview 🚀

-This guide provides detailed instructions on how to establish and manage an OPC UA connection using `FbOpcUaConnectLathingA1`, as well as utilizing function blocks such as `UA_Connect` and `UA_GetNamespaceIndex`.
+This guide provides detailed instructions on how to establish and manage an OPC UA connection using `FbOpcUaConnectToServer`, as well as utilizing function blocks such as `UA_Connect` and `UA_GetNamespaceIndex`.

 ## Prerequisites ✅